carrierwaveuploader/carrierwave-mongoid/README.md

 ## Using MongoDB's GridFS store

-Optionally, you can configure Carrierwave use GridFS instead of the filesystem.
-To do so:
+Optionally, you can configure Carrierwave to use GridFS instead of the filesystem.
+Ex:

 ```ruby
 CarrierWave.configure do |config|